BotsSwitch to Cortex

 Also unique is their ability to reclaim, so you can dismantle unguarded structures

-Spider is a fast, stealthy, all-terrain EMP bot.
+Webber is a fast, stealthy, all-terrain EMP bot.
 It doesn’t deal any damage itself, but it can paralyse enemy units with its close-range EMP laser.
 Very effective to use as a supportive unit in combination with Recluse.

 Spiders are almost immune to EMP weapons, so it is hard to paralyse them.

-Pelican is a very fast amphibious bot that uniquely hovers above the water surface.
+Platypus is a very fast amphibious bot that uniquely hovers above the water surface.
 It is equipped with a light laser turret and a basic AA missile launcher.

 Useful for quick raiding of unprotected naval structures and sneaking in to enemy territory through the water.